papalozarou/loznotes/README.md

     <body data-notation="This is an example of a page description.">

-The **data-notation** attribute seems to allow simple inline HTML (strong, em) – I've not tested this extensively though.
+The **data-notation** attribute seems to allow simple inline HTML (strong, em and links) – I've not tested this extensively though.

 When content is pulled in through ajax calls there is an event listener on the document that will trigger the notes pane and anchors to be re-initialised, adding any new notes.